 Copyright protects works like novels, computer programmes, plays, sheet music and paintings.
 Generally, the author of a copyright work has the right to reproduce, publish, perform, communicate and adapt his work.
 These exclusive rights form the bundle of rights that we call copyright and enable the owner to control the commercial exploitation of his work.
-Copyright can be transferred either as an entire bundle, or as a single, distinct right within the bundle.

 What is protected by copyright?

 Copyright protects the expression of ideas (e.g. words and illustrations).
 Ideas alone are not protected.

 The following may be protected under copyright law:

 What is not protected by copyright?